FZJ-JSC/JUBE/docs/advanced.rst

 Platform independent benchmarking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to create platform independent benchmarks you can use the include features inside *JUBE*.
+If you want to create platform independent benchmarks you can use the include features inside of *JUBE*.

 All platform related sets must be declared in a includeable file e.g. ``platform.xml``.
 There can be multiple ``platform.xml`` in different
 directories to allow different platforms.
 By changing the ``include-path`` the benchmark changes its platform specific data.